temporalio/documentation/docs/typescript/workflows.md

     console.log('timer now set for: ' + new Date(deadline).toString());
   });
   setListener(timeLeftQuery, () => timer.deadline - Date.now());
-  await timer; // if you send in a signal witha  new time, this timer will resolve earlier! console.log('countdown done!');
+  await timer; // if you send in a signal with a new time, this timer will resolve earlier! console.log('countdown done!');
 }